 Conclusion: Interesting concept but not yet ready for prime time.
 We'll definitely will start selling them when we can find one that actually works, and when it's reasonably affordable (this one would have to cost $300,- retail).
 At the moment we decided we can't resell anything that's available for bulk wholesale purchase (all these devices are made in China) because we are certain that a significant percentage of customers would want their money back.
 The manufacturer promised that there will be a user manual soon, but dismissed our complaint that the device was too feeble for its intended purpose.

 For the past couple of months we have been selling the DermaJet auto-needler and we initially were very enthousiastic about the device because it implemented our idea of using an electromagnet.
 A sample we were sent by the Turkish manufacturer performed well.
 However, the actual batch of 300 devices we purchased had such a high failure rate that we had to stop selling the DermaJet.
 Our remaining stock will be used to replace broken devices.

 Meanwhile we keep testing the available devices, and so far we have not found a good one.
 Especially the AMTS-H causes extreme microtearing.

 Update of November 18, 2013

 We are developing our own, very advanced dermaneedling machine which we hope to launch late summer 2014.
-The Derminator.
+The Derminator (store page).
 The Derminator has such a short duty cycle that it does not cause microtearing.
-Read the Derminator blog for current (technical) development details and updates.
+This page has detailed info on the Derminator.